 For more information about our regulations for this course, please see our Academic Regulations, Policies and Procedures.

 Normally a Masters degree in Education or a related discipline and relevant professional experience.
+Exceptionally, students might be admitted without the normal entry requirements, once they have demonstrated their ability at Level 7.
 Please consult the Postgraduate Research Programmes Admissions Policy and the Recognition of Prior Learning (RPL) Policy.

 If English is not your first language: IELTS 6.5 (including 6.5 in academic writing) or equivalent.